medusajs/medusa/docs/content/advanced/backend/taxes/manual-calculation.md

 If you disable this behavior, you must manually trigger taxes calculation.
 When taxes are calculated, this means that requests will be sent to the tax provider to retrieve the tax rates.

-## How to Manually Calculate Taxes in Checkout?
+## How to Manually Calculate Taxes in Checkout

 This section explores different ways you can calculate taxes based on your purpose.